ryantd42/NY-Legislative-Git/2023/A3313-2023/bill.md

   ___________

- Introduced by M. of A. DiPIETRO -- read once and referred to the Commit- tee on Local Governments
+ Introduced by M. of A. DiPIETRO -- read once and referred to the Commit- tee  on  Local  Governments  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to repeal section 925-t of the general municipal law, relating to the town of Concord industrial development agency
+ AN ACT relating to the town of Concord industrial development agency

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 925-t of the general municipal law is REPEALED.
+Notwithstanding any other provision of law, the facilities and  operations  of the town of Concord industrial development agency in Erie county, as established by chapter 629 of the laws of 1980,  and  as continued  by  chapter 466 of the laws of 1991, is hereby dissolved.
+All unexpended funds, liabilities and property of the town of Concord indus- trial development agency shall be transferred to the town of Concord.
   § 2.
 This act shall take effect immediately.